from __future__ import annotations

 Feature: count.

-The index number of the final value for each tag, for the given tags
+The number of non-missing observations for each tag, for the given tags

 in ``tags``, for each unique batch in the ``batch_col`` indicator column,